delftdata/valentine/docs/matchers.md

 similarity function.
 When you select `StringMatcher.PREFIX_SUFFIX_TFIDF` and run with more than two tables, Valentine computes a global IDF from every table's schema vocabulary.

+**Performance.** Schema-only and dominated by the fixpoint iteration over the propagation graph.
+Each iteration is *O(|edges|)*, and the graph size grows with the number of schema elements (columns + types + labels).
+Expect sub-second runtime on small relational schemas, single seconds on schemas with hundreds of elements.
+Convergence is the main
+variable: pick a tighter `Formula` if iterations stretch out, and prefer `StringMatcher.PREFIX_SUFFIX` over `PREFIX_SUFFIX_TFIDF` when you don't need cross-table corpus statistics.

 [:material-book-marked: Full parameter reference &rarr;](api.md#similarityflooding)